chickencoding123/source-code-collector/README.md

 - license: only download repositories with this license.
 E.g. ['mit', 'apache-2.0']

 ## Setup
-You will need **python3**, **sqlite3**, and **python venv module** to run this project.
+You will need **python3**, **sqlite3** to run this project.
 You can install them using a package manager or by following various guides online.
 After installing them:
 1. Clone this repository to your local computer
 2. Open a terminal and navigate to that directory on your local computer
 3. Execute `python3 project-setup.py` inside the terminal which will create an isolated env and install dependencies.
-4. Add `API_KEY=your github token` inside of a new file named `.env`.
+4. Add `API_KEY=your github token` inside of a new file named `.secrets`.
 At runtime the program will use this token to interact with github API automatically.
    >This project use the github graphql which requires an API key.
 You can create one by following [Creating a Person Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token).
 Only read-only scopes are required for crawling purposes, `read:packages` and `read:org`.
 For more information see [Authenticating with GraphQL](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql).

 ## Usage